CG-CNN: Self-Supervised Feature Extraction Through Contextual Guidance and Transfer Learning: Background on Transferable Feature Extraction

-Similar to deep CNNs, cortical areas making up the sensory cortex are organized in a modular and hierarchical architecture \cite{Jeff,marblestone2016toward}.
+Biological neural networks like cortical areas making up the sensory cortex (similar to deep CNNs) are organized in a modular and hierarchical architecture \cite{Jeff}.
 Column-shaped modules (referred to as columns) making up a cortical area work in parallel performing information processing that resembles a convolutional block (convolution, rectification, and pooling) of a deep CNN.
 Each column of a higher-level cortical area builds its more complex features using as input the features of a local set of columns in the lower-level cortical area.
-Thus, as we go into higher areas these features become increasingly more global and nonlinear, and thus more descriptive \cite{clark1997trading,favorov2004sinbad,favorov2011neocortical,grill2004human,Jeff}.
+Thus, as we go into higher areas these features become increasingly more global and nonlinear, and thus more descriptive \cite{favorov2004sinbad,favorov2011neocortical,priya2023pt}.

 Unlike deep CNNs, cortical areas do not rely on error backpropagation for learning what features should be extracted by their neurons.
 Instead, cortical areas rely on some local guiding information in optimizing their feature selection.
 While local, such guiding information nevertheless promotes feature selection that enables insightful perception and successful behavior.
-The prevailing consensus in theoretical neuroscience is that such local guidance comes from the spatial and temporal context in which selected features occur \cite{spie,beckerhinton,favorov2004sinbad,kording,singer,Jeff}.
-The reason why contextually selected features turn out to be behaviorally useful is because they are chosen for being predictably related to other such features extracted from non-overlapping sensory inputs and this means that they capture the orderly causal dependencies in the outside world origins of these features \cite{kay2011coherent,phillips1995discovery,clark1997trading,Jeff,favorov2004sinbad,beckerhinton,spie}.
+The prevailing consensus in theoretical neuroscience is that such local guidance comes from the spatial and temporal context in which selected features occur \cite{favorov2004sinbad}.
+The reason why contextually selected features turn out to be behaviorally useful is because they are chosen for being predictably related to other such features extracted from non-overlapping sensory inputs and this means that they capture the orderly causal dependencies in the outside world origins of these features \cite{phillips1995discovery,favorov2004sinbad,sinbadorigins}.